First Year CS Guide

 Hackathons

 For those of you who don’t know what a hackathon is, it’s basically a 1-3 day event where you and your team get together to build something, like an app which solves a real-world problem, or just something which you think is really cool in general - and you can win prizes for it, learn new technologies and get free food!!!
-There are a lot of hackathons which you can join.
-Its free about 95% of the time, and you get the opportunity to meet lots of company reps and students from around the globe.
-UofTHacks is our premier hackathon (thats hosted on campus), so be on the lookout for more details later this year.
+There are a lot of hackathons that you can join.
+It’s free about 95% of the time, and you get the opportunity to meet lots of company reps and students from around the globe.
+UofTHacks is our premier hackathon (that’s hosted on campus), so be on the lookout for more details later this year.
 Also, check out MLH for a full list of hackathons both in Canada and around the world (A lot of the US ones are popular as well, if you’re comfortable with going to the United States for a weekend).
-Remember, you don’t have to be experienced to go attend a hackathon - there are lots of workshops offered throughout these events, and you can always just go for the experience, which we can confirm is awesome.
+Remember, you don’t have to be experienced to attend a hackathon - there are lots of workshops offered throughout these events, and you can always just go for the experience, which we can confirm is awesome.
+If you really, really, really wanna be on top of things, check out the Student Group Opportunities Board or the weekly DCS newsletter on the CS Undergrad Quercus Page.

 If you're not making your moves, you're standing still GIF

 So yes, everyone wants to get some experience in “the real world” and make money – uni is expensive, and living in Toronto is expensive.
-So, a job which actually relates to your studies checks off all those boxes.
-There is a wide range of job opportunities which you can consider.
-As a first-year student, you should definitely look at some of the major company internships that are dedicated to first- and second-year students: Google’s Engineering Practicum and Microsoft Explore are two of the bigger programs.
-Also, startups are a great way to get into the door and get some experience (though do your due diligence, because unpaid internships are very uncommon in CS, so make sure you know what you’re getting into before committing).
+So, a job that actually relates to your studies checks off all those boxes.
+There is a wide range of job opportunities that you can consider.
+As a first-year student, you should definitely look at some of the Major company internships that are dedicated to first- and second-year students: Google’s Engineering Practicum and Microsoft Explore are two of the bigger programs.
+Also, startups are a great way to get in the door and get some experience (though do your due diligence, because unpaid internships are very uncommon in CS, so make sure you know what you’re getting into before committing).
 For good interview questions prep, read “Cracking the Coding Interview” (CTCI), as it’s very informative and has lots of great problems in it.
-The CSSU has made another Github Repo with job resources and tips here.
+The CSSU has made another GitHub repo with job resources and tips here.

-If your interested in doing Computer Science research, then there are a lot of research opportunities for students if you are persistent enough to pursue them.
-UofT is famous for their researchers and the research and you'll be with some of the best researchers in the field.
-Research is not just for students going for graduate school as companies are now researching in fields as well.
-After your first year, there are second-year research programs run by the Faculty of Arts and Science click for more details where you can get real research experience and a course credit, either in the summer after first year, or during your second-year.
+If you're interested in doing Computer Science research, then there are a lot of research opportunities for students if you are persistent enough to pursue them.
+UofT is famous for its researchers and the high-profile work they put out, many of which are among the best in the field.
+Research is not just for students going to graduate school, as companies are now researching in fields as well.
+After your first year, there are second-year research programs run by the Faculty of Arts and Science click for more details where you can get real research experience and a course credit, either in the summer after first year, or during your second year.
 There are also a lot of open source projects which you can contribute to, both at U of T (PyTA, MarkUs…) and outside of university (Google’s Summer of Code is a great place to find open source projects, and Google pays students during the summer for working with them).

 Click on any of the links to go there:

-Disclaimer: On Reddit (and any other social media platform to be honest), the most vocal accounts often tend to be those of students who are misinformed.
-You can still find lots of good information and discussions on the UofT subreddit (or any platform), but you need to learn how to filter through the misinformed comments and avoid the trolls.
-Always make sure you are well informed and practice good judgement.
+Disclaimer: On Reddit (and any other social media platform, to be honest), the most vocal accounts often tend to be those of students who are misinformed.
+You can still find lots of good information and discussions on the UofT subreddit (or any platform), but you should learn how to filter through the misinformed comments and avoid the trolls.
+Always make sure you are well-informed and practice good judgment.
 You win or you learn.
+Or you troll (Booooooo).

 Finances